GregWickham/WordNet_Editor_WPF/index.md

 ## Browsing WordNet

-The user interface is centered around synsets, not words -- because that's how I perceive that WordNet itself is organized.
+The user interface is centered around synsets, not words -- because that's how WordNet itself is organized.
 The typical workflow is:

 * Search for a word sense of interest;
 * Use the word sense to find a related synset;